Conzercheez/Conzercheez/README.md

 - not really much to say except to feel free to int with us luh. just respect our boundaries.
 - [@**SOUPBEGONE31**](https://github.com/SOUPBEGONE31) hi lawl
 - we don't really initiate conversations a lot.

-  ㅤ
+  > btw, just assume that i'm the one playing whenever you see us (unless stated otherwise) - Conzer ㅤ

 ㅤㅤㅤㅤ ₊˚ ✧ ━━━━⊱⋆⊰━━━━ ✧ ₊˚